 What happens inside your child's brain during a seizure?
-Here is a simplified explanation: Your brain is made up of millions of nerve cells called neurons, and these cells communicate with one another through tiny electrical impulses.
+Here is a simplified explanation: Your brain is made up of billions of nerve cells called neurons, which communicate with one another through tiny electrical impulses.
 A seizure occurs when a large number of the cells send out an electrical charge at the same time.
 This abnormal and intense wave of electricity overwhelms the brain and results in a seizure, which can cause muscle spasms, a loss of consciousness, strange behavior, or other symptoms.

 Genetic research is teaching doctors more and more about what causes different types of seizures.
 Traditionally, seizures have been categorized according to how they look from the outside and what the EEG (electroencephalogram) pattern looks like.
 The research into the genetics of seizures is helping experts discover the particular ways different types of seizures occur.
 Eventually, this may lead to tailored treatments for each type of seizure that causes epilepsy.

 Diagnosing a Seizure in a Child